AEW Revolution (2023): Preliminary matches

-The next bout was a Texas Deathmatch contested between Jon Moxley and "Hangman" Adam Page.
+The next bout was a Texas Death match contested between Jon Moxley and "Hangman" Adam Page.
 In the opening stages, Moxley and Page both wrapped barbed wires around each other's faces, causing blood spillage on both men.
 Page then hit the barbed wire on Moxley.
 Moxley then stabbed Page with a fork on the head.
 As Moxley went to grab Moxley into the ring, Page delivered a clothesline.
 Page then hit the Dead Eye on the barbed wire-wrapped chair.
 As Page was looking for the Buckshot Lariat, Moxley countered it into the Death Rider.
 Moxley then stomped Page onto a brick pile.
 Moxley grabbed a chain, but Page grabbed one end of the chain, and hit a lariat.
 Page then hit the Buckshot Lariat, but the chain was still wrapped around Moxley's neck.
 Page forcefully pulled the chain, forcing Moxley to submit.

 Next, Samoa Joe defended the TNT Championship against Wardlow.
 In the end, as Joe was looking for a Muscle Buster, Wardlow countered it into a powerbomb.
 As Wardlow was looking for another powerbomb (as in the Powerbomb Symphony), Joe rolled up Wardlow for a two-count, and immediately delivered a lariat.
 As Joe was looking for a powerbomb, Wardlow headbutted him and delivered a rear-naked choke, forcing Joe to pass out.

-In the penultimate match, The Gunns defended the AEW World Tag Team Championship against The Acclaimed (with Billy Gunn), Jeff Jarrett and Jay Lethal (with Sonjay Dutt and Satnam Singh) and Orange Cassidy and Danhausen.
-In the end, Max Caster hit the Mic Drop on Austin Gunn, but Colten Gunn broke up the pin.
+In the penultimate match, The Gunns (Austin Gunn and Colten Gunn) defended the AEW World Tag Team Championship against The Acclaimed (Anthony Bowens and Max Caster) (with Billy Gunn), Jeff Jarrett and Jay Lethal (with Sonjay Dutt and Satnam Singh), and Orange Cassidy and Danhausen.
+In the end, Caster hit the Mic Drop on Austin, but Colten broke up the pin.
 Jay Lethal then picked up a Golden Globe and hit it on Caster.
 The Gunns then delivered the 310 to Yuma on Danhausen for the win.
-After the match, FTR made their long awaited return and delivered the Big Rig to The Gunns.
+After the match, FTR (Dax Harwood and Cash Wheeler) made their long awaited return and delivered the Big Rig to The Gunns.